Chelsea-Dover/front-end-101/CSS/images_colors.md

 Extension: `.bmp`

 Don’t use BMP for anything other than a favicon.
-It offers no advantage over other formats and the filesizes are huge.
+It offers no advantage over other formats and the file sizes are huge.

 ---